horriedhenry/mod_crokrammgmtfix/README.md

 These can be easily set via other tools or apps that support init.d scripts and build.prop editing but I use Magisk anyway.. so.. why not using it to do the job properly - with successful SafetyNet test    ( :

-*NOTE: If you are using MIUI ROM please disable MIUI optimization and MIUI memory optimization because it resets most of these settings.
-If you use any app that tweaks settings above please uninstall or at least disable them to run and ruin the module's settings.*
+*NOTE: If you are using MIUI ROM you may have to disable MIUI optimization and MIUI memory optimization because it resets most of these settings.
+If you use any app that tweaks settings above please uninstall or at least disable them to run and ruin the module's settings.
+Disabling MIUI opt. may cause permission and other kind of strange issues (like inability to attach files, etc).
+So..
+I did tell you about it.*